mruby/mruby/doc/debugger/README.md

 first: the opening row number
 last : the closing row number

-When you specify first , but not specify option "last" , you will get 10 rows.
+When you specify the `first`, but not the `last` option, you will receive 10 rows.
-When you don not specify both of first and last, you will next 10 rows.
+When you do not specify both the `first` and `last` options, you will receive the next 10 rows.

 Example:

 ```
 Specifying file name and first row number
 sample.rb:1) list sample2.rb:5
 ```

-Specifying file name and first and last row number
+Specifying the file name and the first and last row number:

 ```
 (sample.rb:1) list sample2.rb:6,7
 ```

-#### print command
+#### Print Command

 Evaluating the string as source code and printing the value.

 Usage:

 ```
 print [expr]
 p [expr]